LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Methods/methods.md

 When using SSO in an authenticated connection, an auth-code is passed to the SDK (see [showConversation](https://developers.liveperson.com/consumer-experience-ios-sdk-methods.html#showconversation){:target="_blank"} API).
 The session in this case might have an expiration date (see [LPMessagingSDKTokenExpired](consumer-experience-ios-sdk-callbacks-index.html){:target="_blank"}).
 To reconnect with a new token, use the following ‘reconnect’ API and pass the new token.

 This method reconnects the conversation's connection for conversation query.
-Reconnect open related webSockets and sync the converstion with its latest updates.
+Reconnect open related webSockets and sync the conversation with its latest updates.

 `func reconnect(_ conversationQuery: ConversationParamProtocol, authenticationCode: String)`